-Of all the local stamps produced by British offshore islands, those of Caldey are among the most elusive.
+Of all the local stamps produced by British offshore islands, those of Caldey are among the most interesting, yet also the most elusive.
 Few in mint condition appear on eBay, and those that do are often – as we once found to our cost – in the form of a presentation set where the stamps are stuck to the backing rather than being genuinely mint.

 Happily, we’ve managed to acquire some Caldey stock to add to the shop for the first time in ages, so it seemed an appropriate moment to look back at Caldey’s stamp issues to date.

 Located a few miles off the coast of Pembrokeshire in Wales, Caldey Island has been owned by the Cistercian Order of monks since 1925.
 The first Cistercians took up residence on the island four years later, and continue their work there to this day, though Caldey’s history of monasticism goes back much further, to the 12th century.